-I wanted to speak first, but someone else already did ?
+I wanted to go first, but someone else did.
+What now?

 If you feel your opinion differs from that of the group’s initiator, react by opposing his/her move mildly.
 Put forth new ideas and give the group discussion a fresh dimension.

 This is your chance to hook onto others’ ideas.
-Thank them for bringing the point into the picture and support their idea with substantial facts and/or data points.
+Thank them for bringing the point into the picture and supporting their idea with substantial facts and/or data points.

-I don’t have any points to make ?
+I don’t have any points to make.
+What to do?